 Designation of guardian — A designation of guardianship allows you to appoint someone to act as the guardian of your minor children.

-Disposition of remains — This allows you to ensure your remains are treated according to your wishes.
+Disposition of remains — This can ensure that your remains are treated according to your wishes.

 Supports and services — This is a less restrictive alternative to guardianship.

-All of these tools can help you prepare for an uncertain future.
-The future can be hard to predict and the smartest choice is to be fully prepared for any possibility.
-As part of a comprehensive estate plan, these tools can ensure that your wishes are known and that the people making decisions for you are the ones you choose.
+The future can be difficult to predict, and the smartest choice is to be fully prepared for any possibility.
+As part of a comprehensive estate plan, the tools discussed here can help ensure that your wishes are known and that the people making decisions for you are the ones you choose.

-At Doehring & Doehring, our firm understands the need for an estate plan to answer as many questions and to prepare for as many possible scenarios as possible.
-Our goal has always been to help our clients by providing estate plans that serve all of their needs.
+At Doehring & Doehring, we understand the need for an estate plan to answer as many questions and to prepare for as many possible scenarios as possible.
+Our goal has always been to help our clients create comprehensive estate plans.

-With almost 50 years of combined estate planning experience, we can help you make the right choices about how to round out your estate plan.
-Powers of attorney and other legal documents can help give you peace of mind — and some control over your future.
+With nearly 50 years of combined estate planning experience, we can help you make the right choices about how to round out your estate plan.
+Powers of attorney and other legal documents can help give you peace of mind — and more control over the future of your estate.

 Get Started With Your Power Of Attorney And Advance Directives

-Powers of attorney, advance directives and other documents can clearly communicate your wishes and whom you trust to make decisions for you.
+Powers of attorney, advance directives and other documents can clearly communicate your wishes.
 Turn to Doehring & Doehring for the experienced estate planning help you need.
-To schedule a complimentary initial consultation, call our Houston location at 866-456-2361 or contact us online.
+To schedule a complimentary initial consultation, call our Houston office at 866-456-2361 or contact us online.